Sumboard

 • Automated security updates without manual patching

-• Comprehensive audit logs for compliance review
+• Audit logs covering every data access for compliance review

 • Data encryption at rest and in transit as standard

 The data sovereignty model becomes critical during compliance audits.
-When customer data never leaves your infrastructure—queries execute against your database, results render in-browser, and no third-party storage occurs—you can prove to auditors that sensitive information remains under your control.
+When customer data never leaves your infrastructure (queries execute against your database, results render in-browser, and no third-party storage occurs), you can prove to auditors that sensitive information remains under your control.

 Security built-in means your compliance team reviews the platform once, approves it once, and trusts it across all deployments.
 Security bolted on means constant re-reviews, edge case discoveries, and deployment delays when new requirements emerge.